 Veterinary Majors and Undergraduate Degree Programs

 Students interested in learning how to care for animals can pursue several types of undergraduate degrees and majors.
-Associate and bachelor's degree programs in veterinary technology are available to those interested in pursuing jobs as veterinary technologists or technicians.
+Associate (2-year) and bachelor's (4-year) degree programs in veterinary technology are available to those interested in pursuing jobs as veterinary technologists or technicians.
 In addition to lecture-based classes, students typically complete hands-on practical experiences in veterinary hospitals or school-based veterinary facilities.
 Graduates of these programs are usually prepared for professional certification.
 Prospective veterinarians can enroll in 4-year veterinary science programs.
 In addition to a high school diploma, admissions officials may look for candidates who have completed specific coursework.

 Associate of Applied Science in Veterinary Technology